25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 1.Greek Yogurt Parfait

-Layer protein-rich Greek yoghurt with berries and muesli or a sprinkling of nuts and seeds.
+Layer protein-rich Greek yogurt with berries and muesli or a sprinkling of nuts and seeds.

 This provides a combination of protein, low GI carbohydrates and healthy fats to stabilise blood sugar levels and keep you satisfied.